-MFT: How Can I Become a Marriage and Family Therapist
+Should I Become a Marriage and Family Therapist?

-Marriage and family therapists provide counseling services to individuals, couples and families struggling with emotional and mental disorders or problems in their relationships.
-These therapists diagnose and treat mental disorders, assist patients with making decisions and help them express emotions.
-In counseling, marriage and family therapists may address issues like having low self-esteem, stress, abusing substances or addiction using a family-centered therapeutic perspective.
-Some therapists work evening and weekends to meet clients' scheduling needs.
+Marriage and family therapists (MFTs) provide counseling services to individuals, couples and families struggling with emotional or mental issues or problems in their relationships.
+These therapists utilize a family-centered therapeutic perspective when assisting patients with making decisions or expressing their emotions.
+In counseling, marriage and family therapists may address issues like substance abuse or addictions, low self-esteem and stress.

 |Degree Level||Master's degree|

 Students may choose to complete a bachelor's degree program in psychology, family studies, human services or a related field.
-The curricula of these programs may include coursework in human development, lifespan development, human behavior and marriage relationships.
-Psychology programs may require students to select courses from a concentration area, some of which could be relevant to working as a marriage and family therapist in the future.
+The curricula of these programs may include coursework in human and lifespan development, human behavior and marriage relationships.
+Psychology programs may require students to select courses from a concentration area, some of which could be relevant to working as a marriage and family therapist.

 - Take communication classes.
 Marriage and family therapists must possess excellent listening and speaking skills.
-Undergraduate students wishing to improve their communication skills can benefit from completing communications classes.
+Undergraduate students can benefit from completing communications classes.

 Marriage and family therapists must possess a master's degree.
 Master's programs in marriage and family therapy include coursework in case management, intervention therapies, research methods and counseling techniques.
-These programs require extensive supervised clinical experience, and some schools require that a specific portion of these experience hours be spent directly interacting with patients.
+These programs require extensive supervised clinical experience.
+Some schools require that a specific portion of clinical hours be spent directly interacting with patients.